dombenson/simplesamlphp/docs/simplesamlphp-reference-sp-remote.md

 :   (This option was previously named `AttributeNameFormat`.)

+`azure.signOnUrl`
+:   Azure AD requires service-provider metadata to include a sign-on URL, via the
+    `SingleSignOnService` binding (non-standard for an SP).
+Specify that URL here to generate compatible metadata.

 `certData`
 :   The base64 encoded certificate for this SP.
 This is an alternative to storing the certificate in a file on disk and specifying the filename in the `certificate`-option.